The Accredited Claims attorneys path for VA Claimants

 You may choose to add a non-attorney claims agent who is focused on medical evidence to make your appeal or supplemental claim as successful as possible.
 However, this can add to the fees you must pay, as there are more people to pay for services provided.

-Before hiring an attorney or a claims agent, you should consider whether they are worthy of your trust.
+Before hiring an Attorney or a claims agent, you may consider if they are worthy of your trust.
 Do they have a reputation for winning cases?
 Do they have the skills and motivation to tell your complete medical story?
 Do you fully understand the fees they will charge?